How to Use the Interactive Tables

 Issue: "Download Table" option doesn't work in Chrome or Safari; no file is produced.

 Possible Solution: Chrome and Safari's pop-up blocker feature must be disabled to use the interactive table's Download Table function.
 Chrome's default setting is to block all pop-ups, but users can add exceptions.
-Follow these instructions to allow pop-ups from http://exoplanetarchive.ipac.caltech.edu (or, see the screenshot below).
+Follow these instructions to allow pop-ups from https://exoplanetarchive.ipac.caltech.edu (or, see the screenshot below).
 Safari does not allow users to define exceptions, so users must either allow all pop-ups or use a different browser.
-Another option is to use the Archive's application programming interface (API).
+Another option is to use the archive's Table Access Protocol (TAP) service.

 screenshot